Energy Correlators in Semi-Inclusive Electron-Positron Annihilation: Back-to-Back Limit and the TMD Fragmentation Functions

 \section{Back-to-Back Limit and the TMD Fragmentation Functions}

+In this section, we are concerned with ECs in the back-to-back limit $\chi\to\pi$, see Fig.~\ref{fig:EEC_cmb_pi}.
+The angular $\chi$ correlation is closely related to the conventional $q_T$ spectrum, the latter measures the transverse momentum of the detected hadrons in the photon-pion frame, or the photon transverse momentum in hadron-pion frame.
+The explicit relation is

-In this section, we are concerned with ECs in the back-to-back limit $\chi\to\pi$, see Fig.~(\ref{fig:EEC_cmb_pi}).
-This kinematic region is understood as the crossed counterpart of current-fragmentation region (CFR) in semi-inclusive deep-inelastic scattering (SIDIS), and the appropriate theoretical framework for describing it is TMD factorization.
-To derive the factorization formulae, it is useful to identify a hadron inside the leading jet in the first place.
+This kinematic region is understood as the crossed counterpart of current-fragmentation region (CFR) in semi-inclusive deep-inelastic scattering (SIDIS), and the appropriate theoretical framework for describing it is transverse momentum dependent (TMD) factorization.
+To derive the factorization formulas, it is useful to identify a hadron inside the leading jet in the first place.
 To this end, we consider differential cross section with two identified hadrons

 The hadronic tensor with two resolved hadrons is

 Kinematic constraints in the back-to-back require that all final-state radiation in $X$ be collimated, with momenta collinear to either of the observed hadrons, and the hadronic amplitude is factorized through~\cite{Feige:2014wja}